Volunteer potatoes

 Volunteer potatoes can impede crop growth and create unwanted shade that will quickly have a detrimental effect on yield.

-Research has shown that as little as 5 potato volunteer plants per square metre can result in yield losses of up to 16.5t/ha in sugar-beet.
-In addition, potato volunteers can act as an important source of potato blight and a host for potato cyst nematodes.
+Research has shown that as little as 5 potato volunteer plants per square metre can result in yield losses of up to 16.5 t/ha in sugar-beet.
+In addition, potato volunteers act as an important source of potato blight and a host for potato cyst nematodes.

-Shield Pro™ is the best option for the control of volunteer potatoes in sugar-beet and since tall weeds should be controlled early, growers should target plants when they are 5-10cm tall with an application of Shield Pro at 0.25l/ha, followed by an further application of 0.25l/ha, 7 – 10 days later.
+Shield Pro™ is the best option for the control of volunteer potatoes in sugar-beet and it is recommended that growers target plants when they are 5-10cm tall with an application of Shield Pro at 0.25 L/ha, followed by a further application of 0.25 L/ha, 7 – 10 days later.